 Off-Road Racing.
 A race on a grass or unsealed surface.

-Organising Club. competing in Rallies, or other events, held entirely on the public highway.
+Organising Club.
+A club registered with Motorsport UK and responsible in all respects for the organisation of an event.

 Organising Committee.
 A committee authorised by the organising club to act on their behalf.
 The organising committee will take the place of such club for the purpose of these Regulations except that the club will be responsible for the acts and omissions of such organising committee as if such acts and omissions were their own.